Entanglement redistribution of hyperon-antihyperon pair via sequential decay: Entanglement Measures

 \subsection{Negativity}

-A state $\rho$ of the bipartite system ($Y \bar{Y}$ here) is entangled if it does not remain positive under partial transposition with respect to any subsystem, as claimed by Peres-Horodecki criterion.
+The bipartite system ($Y \bar{Y}$ here) is entangled if it does not remain positive under partial transposition with respect to any subsystem, as claimed by Peres-Horodecki criterion.
 Negativity as another entanglement measure is defined in terms of the absolute sum of the eigenvalues $\kappa_i$ of the partially transposed density matrix $\rho^{T_Y}$ or $\rho^{T_{\bar Y}}$:

 where $\|\rho^{T_Y}\|$ is the trace norm or the sum of the singular values of $\rho^{T_Y}$.
 For separable states the eigenvalues $\kappa_i$ are non-negative, leading to vanishing $N(\rho)$, since their $\rho^{T_Y}$ or $\rho^{T_{\bar Y}}$ remains positive semidefinite.
 For entangled states, the appearance of negative eigenvalues forces \(\sum_i |\kappa_i| > 1\) so negativity quantifies the entanglement content of system with $ 0 \le N(\rho) \le 1/2 $.